alexandre-touret/lilypond-github-action/README.md

 In my example, lilypond source files are stored in the /src/lilypond folder and moved to /docs.
 It's the gitlab pages root folder.

+## Need more informations ?

+You can check the gh-pages branch of [this running example](https://github.com/alexandre-touret/piano-sheets-as-code).